timothyveldhuizen/frontend-exercises/rxjs-observables/README.md

 > Subscribing to an Observable is analogous to calling a Function.

 > Observables are able to deliver values either synchronously or asynchronously.

+## Anatomy of observables
+Core Observable concerns:
+- Creating Observables
+- Subscribing to Observables
+- Executing the Observable
+- Disposing Observables

+Operators
+- Pipeable operators
+- Creation operators

+A *Pipeable Operator* is a function that takes an Observable as its input and returns another Observable.
+It is a pure operation: the previous Observable stays unmodified.
+An Pipeable Operator is essentially a pure function which takes one Observable as input and generates another Observable as output.
+Subscribing to the output Observable will also subscribe to the input Observable.

+*Creation Operators* are the other kind of operator, which can be called as standalone functions to create a new Observable.
+For example: `of(1, 2, 3)` creates an observable that will emit 1, 2, and 3, one right after another